 Still other states (for example Alabama, Colorado, and Louisiana) have home-rule jurisdictions where separate returns may need to be filed at the local level.
 It would not be unusual to have as many as 50 different returns filed in each of these three states.

 Because of all of these complexities, it’s critical to maintain an accurate tax calendar that reflects where your business is registered for sales tax purposes, the filing frequency of each return, the e-file login credentials, and other state-specific information.

 Many people rely on software companies to manage these complexities, but the tax calendar is not a static item.
-It will need to be maintained and updated over time as your filing frequencies may change or you may register in additional state or local jurisdictions.
+It will need to be maintained and updated over time as your sales tax filing frequencies may change or you may register in additional state or local jurisdictions.
 If you fail to tell your software company that your filing frequency has changed from quarterly to monthly, and they file the returns late, that’s on you – not them.

 Sales tax is more complicated than ever.
 And what’s worse is that everyone who says they’re simplifying sales tax is still leaving the hardest parts – and the liability – up to you.

 Don’t let sales tax compliance overwhelm you.
 Rely on sales tax experts to maintain your compliance.
 Contact TaxConnex to learn what it means when sales tax is all on us.